powerof-s/AWS/README.md

 # AWS
-This small code will help you find the running | pending EC2 and RDS instances from AWS It is written in Bash Script and can come very handy, if you want to monitor your resrouces considering the billing aspect.
+This small code will help you find the running | pending EC2 and RDS instances from AWS.
+It is written in Bash Script and can come very handy, if you want to monitor your resrouces considering the billing aspect.

 Assumption: